 Auditions

 Please take time to read the following info VERY CAREFULLY AND ENTIRELY.
+There are additional requirements and new information this year.

-Generals Auditions will be held:
+General Auditions & Dance Call will be held:

-Date: Tuesday, December 2nd
+Date: Tuesday, April 28th

 Time: 6:00pm – 10:30pm